Tochemey/goakt/readme.md

 ## Observability
 The actor and actor-system metrics as well traces are accessible via the integration with [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go).

-## Cluster Mode
+## Clustering
-To run the system in a cluster mode, each node _is required to have two different ports open_ with the following name tags:
-* `clients-port`: help the cluster client to communicate with the rest of cluster.
+The cluster engine depends upon the [discovery](./discovery/provider.go) mechanism to find other nodes in the cluster.
+Under the hood, it leverages [Olric](https://github.com/buraksezer/olric) to scale out and guarantee performant, reliable persistence, simple scalability, partitioning (sharding), and re-balancing out-of-the-box.

+At the moment the following providers are implemented:
+* the [kubernetes](https://kubernetes.io/docs/home/) [api integration](./discovery/kubernetes) is provided and fully functional.

+In addition, one needs to set the following environment variables irrespective of the discovery provider to help identify the host node on which the cluster service is running:
+* `POD_NAME`: the node name.
+For instance in kubernetes one can just get it from the `metadata.name`
+* `POD_IP`: the node host address.
+For instance in kubernetes one can just get it from the `status.podIP`
+* `GOSSIP_PORT`: the gossip protocol engine port.
-* `peers-port`: help the cluster engine to communicate with other nodes in the cluster
+* `CLUSTER_PORT`: the cluster port to help communicate with other GoAkt nodes in the cluster

-The rationale behind those ports is that the cluster engine is wholly built on the [embed etcd server](https://pkg.go.dev/github.com/coreos/etcd/embed).

 ### Operations Guide
 The following outlines the cluster mode operations which can help have a healthy GoAkt cluster:
 * One can start a single node cluster or a multiple nodes cluster.
-* To add more nodes to the cluster, kindly add them one at a time.
+* One can add more nodes to the cluster which will automatically discover the cluster.
-* To remove nodes, kindly remove them one at a time.
-Remember to have a healthy cluster you will need at least three nodes running.

-The cluster engine depends upon the [discovery](./discovery/iface.go) mechanism to find other nodes in the cluster.
-At the moment the following providers are implemented:
-* the [kubernetes](https://kubernetes.io/docs/home/) [api integration](./discovery/kubernetes) is provided and fully functional.
-* the static provider
+* One can remove nodes.
+However, to avoid losing data, one need to scale down the cluster to the minimum number of nodes which started the cluster.

 ### Kubernetes Discovery Provider setup
 To get the kubernetes discovery working as expected, the following pod labels need to be set:
 * `app.kubernetes.io/part-of`: set this label with the actor system name
 * `app.kubernetes.io/component`: set this label with the application name
 * `app.kubernetes.io/name`: set this label with the application name

+In addition,  each node _is required to have two different ports open_ with the following ports name for the discovery engine to work as expected:
+* `gossip-port`: help the gossip protocol engine.
+* `cluster-port`: help the cluster engine to communicate with other GoAkt nodes in the cluster

 #### Role Based Access
 You’ll also have to grant the Service Account that your pods run under access to list pods.
 The following configuration can be used as a starting point.